Internet Accuracy ProjectInternet Accuracy Project

 James Whitcomb Riley's "Thoughts fer the Discuraged Farmer"

 The following is the complete text of "Thoughts fer the Discuraged Farmer" by Benj.
 F. Johnson (James Whitcomb Riley).
+Our presentation of this classic poem comes from The Works of James Whitcomb Riley: Vol. I (1899).
 The various books, short stories and poems we offer are presented free of charge with absolutely no advertising as a public service from Internet Accuracy Project.

 Visit these other works by James Whitcomb Riley